CharleneC/ECE143_F18/README.md

 # ECE143_F18
 Repository for ECE143 Project

+##  Note to evaluators
+Due to the nature of some of the libraries used and the interactive nature of some of the outputs a lot of them cannot be seen natively in ipynb file please check the assosiated Results and also the ppt for complete outputs.

 #### Requirements to run the current project
 - Data please use this link to download the data and save it in the working directory after extacting it (link :https://drive.google.com/file/d/1HmISwXIPAD7THDOPpydNKxobYYrH_3H8/view?usp=sharing)